What is Public Private Partnership?

 BOT and similar arrangements are a kind of specialized concession in which the private sector or private sector consortium finances and develops a new infrastructure project or a major component according to performance standards set by the public sector.
 There are many variations of BOT-type contracts in the literature and in use.
 Under BOTs, the private partner provides the capital required to build the new facility.
 Importantly, the private operator is said “to now own the assets for a period set by the contract” —sufficient time is therefore allowed for the private sector developer to recover investment costs through user charges.
 The public sector may in some cases agree to purchase a minimum level of output produced by the facility to guarantee the private sector ability to recover its costs during operation.
 BOTs generally require complicated financing packages to achieve the large financing amounts and long repayment periods required.
 At the end of the contract, the public sector assumes ownership but can opt to assume operating responsibility, contract the operations responsibility to the developer, or award a new contract to a new partner.
 The distinction between a BOT-type arrangement and a concession—as the term is used here—is that a concession generally involves extensions to and operation of existing systems, whereas a BOT generally involves large “greenfield” investments requiring substantial outside finance, for both equity and debt.

-Experience with PPPs worldwide, has shown that if you consider full life cycle cost to deliver, operate and maintain the asset over a long period as most infrastructure services require, a well prepared PPP delivers greater efficiencies, value for money and significantly improved service delivery levels.
+Yes.
+The PPP approach is often more complex, expensive and time consuming compared to traditional budgetary procurement.
+However, service delivery by traditional procurement has not met government and public expectations.
+Experience with PPPs worldwide has shown that if you consider full life cycle cost to deliver, operate and maintain the asset over a long period as most infrastructure services require, a well prepared PPP delivers greater efficiencies, value for money and significantly improved service delivery levels.
 Only such PPPs are supported by the ICRC.

 It provides the legal framework which gives the private sector the confidence to engage with the public sector.